November 8, 2017 (Wed)

 François Kieffer cello

-In 2014, the Modigliani Quartet became Artistic Directors of the Rencontres Musicales d'Evian, a festival created in 1976 by Antoine Riboud and made famous through its former legendary artistic director Mstislav Rostropovich, after a pause of thirteen years.
-The joint efforts of the Evian Resort and the Modigliani Quartet has brought a very fast success and the festival has now become again one of Europe's major and most publicized Summer musical events.
+In 2014, the Modigliani Quartet became Artistic Directors of the Rencontres Musicales d'Evian.
+After a 13-year pause, the festival, made famous by its former legendary artistic director Mstislav Rostropovich, and created in 1976 by Antoine Riboud, started a new life through the joint efforts of the Evian Resort and the Modigliani Quartet.
+Following the promising success of the first season, the festival has quickly become one of Europe's major and most publicized events.